-Travelers coming to Vietnam are always craving for the strong taste of the famous Vietnamese coffee, like visiting Japan to experience tea culture.
+Travelers on their Vietnam trip are always craving the strong taste of the famous Vietnamese coffee, like visiting Japan to experience tea culture.
 In Vietnam, coffee is more than a beverage; it’s a way of life.
-The people here know how to drink, to appreciate and take the coffee culture as an integral part in their daily life.
+The people here know how to drink, appreciate, and take the coffee culture as an integral part of their daily life.
 Here in Asia, we do not see many countries like that.

-Since the start of the 20th century, coffee production has contributed a significant amount of income for the economy.
+Since the start of the 20th century, coffee production has contributed to a significant amount of income for the economy.
 By the late 1990s, Vietnam had ranked second in coffee production, surpassed only by Brazil.
 However, production was mainly concentrated on Robusta beans with rather poor quality.
-In recent years, more focus has been putting on improving the quality of coffee with the widespread planting of Arabica beans, and especially, the infamous “weasel coffee” (ca phe chon in Vietnamese).
-This specialty refers to the seeds of coffee berries when they’ve been eaten and defecated by Asia palm civet!
-That being said, weasel coffee has a distinctive fragrant flavor that is favored by many Vietnamese as well as coffee lovers worldwide.
+In recent years, more focus has been putting on improving the quality of coffee with the widespread planting of Arabica beans.

-In Vietnam, the heartbeat of coffee production is found in the vast Central Highland.
-There are numerous large producers here, most notably Trung Nguyen, Vinacafe and Highlands Coffee, the first private company to be registered by an Overseas Vietnamese (a Vietnamese American named David Thai).
-Besides, several international players including Nestle, who has been involving in the industry following economic liberalization in the 1990s.
+In Vietnam, the heartbeat of coffee production is found in Buon Me Thuot in the vast Central Highland.
+There are numerous large producers here, most notably Trung Nguyen - a local product.
+Many smaller farms now focus on clean and organic coffees to improve the coffee quality.
+Besides, several players including Nestle, who has been involved in the industry following economic liberalization in the 1990s.

-The way that coffee is roasted, brewed and enjoyed in Vietnam is different from the rest of the world.
-Here, coffee is slowly roasted for 15 minutes with low heat while around the world, machine is often used for the roasting process.
-While machines are also commonly used to make a cup of coffee worldwide, in Vietnam, they load coffee into a filter.
+The way that coffee is roasted, brewed, and enjoyed in Vietnam is different from the rest of the world.
+Here, coffee is slowly roasted for 15 minutes with low heat while around the world, the coffee machine is often used for this process.
+While machines are also commonly used to make a cup of coffee worldwide, in Vietnam, they place a metallic filter on a cup and load coffee through it.
 It is then left to drip for a much more intense flavor than an electric brewer.
-This is also how traditional “ca phe phin” is made.
+This is also how traditional “Ca Phe Phin” is made.